weyoss/redis-smq/packages/redis-smq/docs/api/classes/MessageManager.md

 > **getMessageStatus**(`messageId`): `Promise`\<[`EMessagePropertyStatus`](../enumerations/EMessagePropertyStatus.md)\>

-Retrieves the status of a message with the given ID.
+Gets the status of a message.

 ##### Parameters